dscamiss/generalized-newtons-method/README.md

-# loss-per-learning-rate
+[About]
-A simple PyTorch tool to study loss per learning rate
+PyTorch utilities for studying the effects of different learning rates.